Mental health and wellbeing

 Caring for physical wellbeing

-We offer professional eyecare advice and testing for screen-based work, Display Screen Equipment (DSE) assessments with additional home-working equipment as needed, and access to physical health activities like yoga, Pilates, team walks, in-office massages, workshops on nutrition, and sound baths.
+We offer professional eyecare advice and testing for screen-based work, Display Screen Equipment (DSE) assessments with additional home-working equipment as needed, and access to physical health activities such as in-office health checks, yoga, pilates, team walks, in-office massages, workshops on nutrition, and sound baths.
 Flu immunisation programmes are also available for UK colleagues.

 Supporting the menopause

-In 2024, we introduced a new employee menopause support group aimed at supporting individuals experiencing symptoms of the menopause and peri menopause at PA.
+We offer an employee menopause community aimed at supporting individuals experiencing symptoms of the menopause and perimenopause at PA.
 The MenoSupport Group is a safe and confidential space to all colleagues experiencing or supporting others with menopause to connect, share, and seek guidance.
+In 2025, the community ran a series of Meno-support cafes across our offices.

 Providing tools for career-related wellbeing